 Where In the World Is Engelbert Humperdinck?

-At 80 years old, Engelbert Humperdinck is still performing around the world.
-He is scheduled for 8 concerts here in the states between August 5 and November 4, 2016.
+At 81 years old, Engelbert Humperdinck is still performing around the world.
+He has performed at several concerts this year already and is scheduled for several fore in Europe, one in Canada, and 2 concerts here in Las Vegas the 23rd and 24th of September 2017.
 If you are a fan be sure to check his schedule to see if he will be performing near you.

-Engelbert owns a mansion in Liecester England and a home in California, so part of the time he is right here in the United States.
+Engelbert owns a mansion in Leicester England, and a home in California, so part of the time he is right here in the United States.

-Who would have thought a man that is one of the biggest sex symbols of all time would have a marriage that is celebratjng fifty years?
+Who would have thought a man that is one of the biggest sex symbols of all time would have a marriage that is celebratjng more than fifty-three years?
 Enge, (rhymes with Stone HENGE), as he prefers to be called, married his first and only wife, Patricia Healey, on April 18, 1964.
-Yes, and he admits to more than a thousand ‘flings’’ and his wife knows about them, and still their marriage has held up all these many years.
+Yes, and he admits to more than a thousand ‘flings,’’ -- and his wife knows about them, and still their marriage has held up all these many years!
 Not without a few ups and downs, however, as both he and his wife readily admit.

 Engelbert and Patricia have 4 grown children and 9 grandchildren.
 One of their children has been Enge’s manager for a few years now.

 Thought now 81 years young, Engelbert Humperdinck is still wowing women of all ages.
 At 6 feet 1 inch with a broad chest and a strong voice, he is still an impressive figure on the stage performing all around the world, all over the United States, and often in Las Vegas.